davidgasquez/handbook/content/communications.md

 * If you have multiple points in a text, number them to make replies easier.
 * Don't fully think through your ideas before writing.
 It's inefficient.
 The best way to think is by writing.
 It compels your brain to connect the dots.

+## Resolving Disagreement

+A few assumptions are required to have a successfull disagreement:

+* Epistemic humility.
+"It's possible that I might be the one who's wrong, here".
+* Good faith.
+An assumption that people believe things for causal reasons.
+* Confidence in the existence of objective truth or a better position.
+* Curiosity and/or a desire to uncover truth.

+[Double crux]((https://www.lesswrong.com/posts/exa5kmvopeRyfJgCy/double-crux-a-strategy-for-resolving-disagreement)) is great framework based on the previous assumptions.

+One of the first thing to focus is narrowing the scope of the discussion.
+Find common ground.
+Define terms to avoid getting lost in semantic confusions that miss the real point.
+Find specific test cases.
+Wherever possible, try to think in terms of actions rather than beliefs—it’s easier to evaluate arguments like "we should do X before Y" than it is to converge on "X is better than Y".

 ### Blogging

 * Writing is Thinking.
 Writing things down helps clarifying ideas.
 One of the tests of whether you understand something is whether you can explain it to someone else.
 [Writing doesn't just communicate ideas; it generates them](http://www.paulgraham.com/writing44.html).